adamfaryna/blackjack/README.md

 # Blackjack game

-This project uses AngularJS, JSHint, BrowserSync and Gulp.
+This project uses AngularJS, jQuery, jQuery UI, JSHint, BrowserSync, LESS and Gulp.

 Feel free to use it if you want.